novinxy/salazaar/README.md

 ---

 ## How it works
-Salazaar works by converting JavaScript AST to valid Python AST.
+salazaar works by converting JavaScript AST to valid Python AST.

 It uses [esprima-python](https://github.com/Kronuz/esprima-python) as JavaScript AST reader.

-What Salazaar implements are rules for converting AST, many of which are opinionated.
+What salazaar implements are rules for converting AST, many of which are opinionated.
 Those languages differ and many features needs to be replaces with something "sensible" in other language.

 ---